-Global Weights by ESG Group
+Global Weights by ESG Risk Rating Group

-We show the effect of ESG integration on ESG exposure in the portfolio.
-The market weighted portfolio has around 13% of its weight in the low-ESG group and around 30% in the high-ESG group.
-The GSI Sustainable Value Fund has around 3% in the low-ESG group and 44% in the high-ESG group representing a significant, but not extreme, tilt towards higher ESG companies.
+We show the effect of ESG integration on ESG risk rating exposure in the portfolio.
+The market weighted portfolio has around 22% of its weight in the low-ESG risk rating group and around 19% in the high-ESG risk rating group.
+The GSI Sustainable Value Fund has around 33% in the low-ESG risk rating group and 8% in the high-ESG risk rating group representing a significant, but not extreme, tilt towards lower ESG risk rating companies.

 Source: GSI, Sustainalytics, FactSet.
-As of 31/12/2020 and based on a large/mid developed markets universe.
+As of 31/12/2021 and based on a large/mid developed markets universe.